-Results of foreign operations are translated into U.S. dollars using average exchange rates during the periods.
+Results of foreign operations of subsidiaries, whose functional currency is the local currency, are translated into U.S. dollars using average exchange rates during the periods.
 The assets and liabilities are translated into U.S. dollars using exchange rates as of the balance sheet dates.
 Gains or losses resulting from translating the foreign currency financial statements are accumulated as a separate component of accumulated other comprehensive income ("AOCI") in EnerSys' stockholders' equity and noncontrolling interests.